 Even though I live in New York City, there are places that I don’t get to visit often because the city is just that huge.
 Central Park is, unfortunately, one of those places.
 And the Bethesda Fountain in Central Park is my magical meeting place.
 The Bethesda Fountain is romantic, serene and beautiful.
 And I’m thinking, there have been quite a few proposals planned here as well.

-I’m sure that you’ve seen it in social media snapshots many times without realizing where it’s located.
+I’m sure that you’ve seen it on social media snapshots many times without realizing where it’s located.
 It is a really romantic spot to sit after a long walk in the park.
-The boat house is on other side of the terrace with rowboats to rent and if you’re feeling extra fancy, you can hire the gondolier.
+The boathouse is on the other side of the terrace with rowboats to rent and if you’re feeling extra fancy, you can hire the gondolier.
 The day that I was enjoying the fountain, there was a ballerina dressed in black, performing in front of the fountain.
 So fancy!

 I’ll fill you in on some history behind the fountain and why it is so special.
 The topper to the fountain itself is an angel, called the Angel of the Waters.
 And that angel is said to be keeping the waters clean and disease free because it is facing what was then the city’s reservoir supply and sculpted by Emma Stebbins, the first woman given a major commission to sculpt for the city.
-The interesting and sad part of this story is that her partner Charlotte Cushman, a famous actress at the time, suffered from breast cancer and later died after trying water therapy didn’t work to cure her cancer.
+The interesting and sad part of this story is that her partner Charlotte Cushman, a famous actress at the time, suffered from breast cancer.
+She later died after trying water therapy didn’t work to cure her cancer.

 Do you have a meeting place like the Bethesda fountain in your city?
-I want to hear all about it in the comment section below and in the meantime please make sure to subscribe and follow me on Instagram, Twitter, Bloglovin and Pinterest.
+I want to hear all about it in the comment section below and in the meantime please make sure to subscribe and follow me on Instagram, Twitter, Bloglovin, and Pinterest.

 Until our next rendezvous my lovelies…